$3-2-1$ foliations for Reeb flows on the tight 3-sphere

 \section{A cylinder asymptotic to $P_2$ and $P_1$}

-In this section we continue the proof of Theorem \ref{theo:main-theorem}.
-Recall that we have obtained a foliation of a region $\mathcal{R}_1\subset S^3$.
-Now we find a finite energy cylinder asymptotic to the orbit $P_2$ at its positive puncture and to $P_1$ at its negative puncture, whose projection to $S^3$ is contained in the complement of $\mathcal{R}_1$.
+In this section, we continue the proof of Theorem \ref{theo:main-theorem}.
+Recall that we have obtained a foliation of a closed region $\mathcal{R}_1\subset S^3$.
+Now we find a finite energy cylinder asymptotic to $P_2$ at its positive puncture and $P_1$ at its negative puncture, whose projection to $S^3$ is contained in the complement of $\mathcal{R}_1$.